Judit Simics

-Judit Simics (later Zsembery, born 28 September 1967 in Mohács) is a Hungarian former handball player who competed in the 2000 Summer Olympics, where she won the silver medal with the Hungarian team.
+Judit Simics (later Zsemberyné, born 28 September 1967 in Mohács) is a Hungarian former handball player who competed in the 2000 Summer Olympics, where she won the silver medal with the Hungarian team.
 She played on six matches and scored three goals.
 In 1994, she married men's handball goalkeeper Tamás Zsembery.

 In January 2023 she became the head coach of Érd HC.